Merlo is boosting its business with a shot of appointment and a blend of expansion plans.

 “We’re also actively searching for new opportunities in Melbourne, the coffee capital of the country.

 “We’ve seen a real increase in business since opening our first café at the bustling and historic Queen Victoria Market in 2016.
 We’re now looking to expand our footprint in Melbourne.”

-Mr Wilkinson said the two new appointments would help Merlo Coffee, founded by Dean Merlo in 1992 with a single espresso bar in Queen Street in Brisbane’s CBD, to continue to grow.
+Mr Wilkinson said the new appointment would help Merlo Coffee, founded by Dean Merlo in 1992 with a single espresso bar in Queen Street in Brisbane’s CBD, to continue to grow.